bencodezen/go-blog/source/_posts/monday-go-meditation-game-63.md

 title: 'Monday Go Meditation: Game 63'
 date: 2014-07-07 07:15:09
 layout: monday-go-meditation
+sgf: 2014.07.06-MGM-63.sgf
 id: 5501
+summary: >
+	<p>For this week, I’ve decided to honor a request made by my friend Rob who asked that I review the game that was the cause for my post on being confused.
+Though I haven’t been commenting on games from YSD, I’ve decided to make an exception for this one.</p>

+	<p>Just to note though, any specific insight that was taught by Inseong is withheld from the commentary in order to respect other member’s paid memberships.
+So while I will comment on what I understood on my own, any specific details will be omitted in this review.
+Hope you enjoy this review!</p>
 categories:
 	- Commentaries
 	- Monday Go Meditation